-Dr. Betsy Booren currently serves as Senior Policy Advisor for Olsson Frank Weeda Terman Matz.
+Dr. Betsy Booren currently serves as Senior Policy Advisor for Olsson Frank Weeda Terman Matz PC.
 She works with the food industry to ensure regulatory compliance and provides informed analysis on a variety of issues including food safety, human nutrition, animal health, biotechnology, food quality and processing, new technologies and public health initiatives.

 She earned a bachelor of science from Michigan State University, a master of science from University of Nebraska-Lincoln, and a Ph.D. from Texas A&M University.
 Dr. Booren resides in McLean, VA.